ishannla/PowerBIEmbed/README.md

 The user can not only open reports that are stored within “My Workspace,” but can also browse through any shared workspaces that they are members of and open reports within them.

 To embed a report, we need 3 parameters: the report id, the report embed URL, and a token.
-For embedding reports in “My Workspace,” we use the access token generated during our log-in for our token while for reports in shared workspaces, we have to generate a specific token for each report we want to embed.
+For embedding reports in “My Workspace,” we use the access token generated during our log-in for our token while for reports in shared workspaces, we have to generate a specific token for each report we want to embed.   <br />

-\s\s

 # Set-up Instructions